Learn / practitioner

 The math you can defend

-Here’s a model you can present to your board with numbers that hold up to scrutiny:
+Here is a model you can present to your board with numbers that hold up to scrutiny:

 ComponentPer-employee annual rangeNotes